deltachat/deltachat-pages/en/gdpr-website.md

 In all other cases in which data is processed in connection with our Mastodon account and for which Mastodon determines the means and purposes, the processing is carried out by the operator of the Mastodon instance as the sole responsible party.
 In our case, this is operated on chaos.social.

-Information about the processing of personal data when using chaos.social, are described in the privacy policy, available [here](https://chaos.social/terms).
+Information about the processing of personal data when using chaos.social, are described in the privacy policy, available at [https://chaos.social/terms](https://chaos.social/terms).

 If you interact with us via Mastodon, the legal basis is a legitimate interest pursuant to [Art.6 lit.f GDPR](https://gdpr-info.eu/art-6-gdpr/).
 Our legitimate interest is to interact with our followers and other interested social media users on our social media profiles, to increase the reach of our products (advertising) and to respond to your request.
 Otherwise, the use of Mastodon is based on your consent to Mastodon pursuant to [Art.6 lit.a GDPR](https://gdpr-info.eu/art-6-gdpr/).